What is a Float?

 Nope.
 Some people fall asleep, but the water is so buoyant that you stay afloat.
 The worst that can happen is getting woken up by a bit of salt water in your eyes.

-Is this like altered states?
+Is this like that movie Altered States?

 Yes, but you’re not submerged in water, you don’t eat ritualistic mushrooms, and only a small percentage of floaters turn into proto-human monkeys.